 Mr. Stern has extensive experience in all aspects of real estate law and practice.
 His clients include some of the nation’s largest real estate developers, investors and lenders, and he also has an active hospitality practice, representing well-known hotels, restaurants and nightclubs.

 A former certified public accountant, Mr. Stern practiced at a major international accounting firm before beginning his legal career at Cleary Gottlieb Steen & Hamilton LLP.
 Mr. Stern was the 1985 Valedictorian of Fordham Law School.

-Mr. Stern has an AV® Preeminent™ Peer Review Rating, the highest rating awarded, by Martindale Hubbell and was selected a New York Super Lawyer® in each year from 2010 through 2018, and is listed in Who's Who in America.
+Mr. Stern has an AV® Preeminent™ Peer Review Rating, the highest rating awarded, by Martindale Hubbell, has been selected a New York Super Lawyer® in each year from 2010 through 2018, and is listed in Who's Who in America.

 - Representation of a well known New York City developer in the purchase of a majority interest in a 1.1 million square foot Manhattan telecommunications building, and the placement of a securitized $280 million mortgage loan.